SHTprogrammer/dataStructures14/week3/README.md

 Weiss' AVL tree, modified to hold a linked list in each node.
 UnderflowException.java is an exception thrown by AVLTree.

-lineFindTest.java takes a text file as a command line argument.
+lineTreeTest.java takes a text file as a command line argument.
 It converts the file into a linkedList of lines.
 It also contains a method called makeTextTree that builds an AVLtree of words and linked lists containing the line numbers in which the words occur.